Mocha Breakfast Cookies are the morning mocha you can eat and paleo friendly too!

 Enjoying chocolate as a healthy breakfast may seem too good to be true, but this isn’t just any chocolate.
 We use cacao, which is basically raw chocolate before it’s heated and sold as cocoa.
 Because cacao is processed at lower temperatures, it retains more of the antioxidants and nutrients we expect from our dark chocolate indulgence.

-Don’t worry, if you haven’t jumped on the cacao bandwagon just yet, this recipe works with regular baking cocoa you may already have in your pantry.
+INGREDIENT TIP: If you haven’t jumped on the cacao bandwagon just yet, this recipe works with regular baking cocoa you may already have in your pantry.
 However, if you’re looking for a nutritional boost to start your day, try the cacao.

 Skip the Empty Carbs and Processed Convenience Foods